techidaily/site-unlock-android/source/_posts/in-2024-forgotten-the-voicemail-password-of-google-try-these-fixes-by-drfone-android.md

 You may access the passwords saved in the Google Chrome app on a Mac or PC because the app is connected to your Google account.
 Any passwords saved on your Android phone can easily be removed via the Chrome app.

-## How to Change your Password when you forget it?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Change your Password when you forget it?

 ### 1\.
 Google Find My Device